sagemathinc/cocalc/notes/final_push.md

 * (0:30?) [x] (0:17) REMOVE the note part of a cell, and instead just making it much easier to create notes using cells.

+* (0:15?) [x] "max-height:20em;" setting initial output in syncdoc; instead should be in terms of height of codemirror wrapper.

+==

+--> * (0:30?) [ ] BUG: loading some worksheets is DOUBLE DOG slow.
+WHY??
+This issue is CRITICAL.
+It seems like every codemirror editor is taking like a half second to do something in response to a window resize event.
+This isn't good.
+WHY?
+Ideas of things to do: x - make a simple standalone page to try to emulate this; maybe I am misconfiguring something: -- NOPE, it is very slow (!) x - what if they are all set to read-only mode: total fail; still very slow. x - ipython isn't nearly so slow... but is also using an old version of codemirror. x - try making a bunch of editors and *one* shared doc -- they each edit a separate range of lines.
+Will this help?
+     Didn't try, since I REALLY doubt it, given what is taking time. x - I did upgrade codemirror to 3.11, which breaks the ReST mode (I don't use it), but is otherwise not really any different.

+   I must address this issue.
+I really want to try again my idea to have the entire worksheet be inside of a single codemirror editor, with the output as html widgets.
+That would have the potential to *scale up hugely*.
+   When I add back sectioning/pages/slides, each section/page/slide, etc. will be such a codemirror editor.

+   cm.addLineWidget(line: integer|LineHandle, node: Element, ?options: object)

+This will be some work, so let's plan it out.
+I've tried this 2-3 times before, and always FAILED, so let's hope this time is different.

+--> * (0:45?) [ ] make a detailed plan for an worksheet-in-an-editor

+# The look
+- A worksheet will *look* exactly like a single codemirror document, except:
+1. We will utilize line widgets to influence how much code is evaluated when you press "shift-enter", and to "insert a new cell".
+2. The output of code evaluation will be entirely in a CodeMIrror "Line Widget", and will use all the same code I already wrote, e.g., for interact.

+Question: in codemirror, is it possible to use markText to put a border around a block of text?
+ANSWER: *NO.*

+However, it is possible to use markText to do everything we need for output, to do code folding, etc.

+* (0:10?) [x] (0:06) make a class called "WorksheetDocument" that derives from "class SynchronizedDocument" in syncdoc.coffee.

+* (0:10?) [x] (0:07) make it so editor opens sagews using the new class.
+* (0:15?) [x] (0:04) add handling a keyboard event to the codemirror for "shift-enter".  -- just print something to log

+* (0:20?) [x] (0:11) cm-sync-worksheets: add code to detect the block that needs to be evaluated when a shift-enter happens.
+This is the max in both directions until edge of editor or hit an output line.
+An output line is defined to be
+[MARKER]uuid

+* (0:15?) [x] (0:21) cm-sync-worksheets: bring over code for having a Sage session attached to the worksheet

+* (0:15?) [x] (1:00) cm-sync-worksheets: when user shift-enters above, send the code to be evaluated and create a corresponding div for output, along with a callback.

+* (0:15?) [x] cm-sync-worksheets: write something to handle output messages: when get a message tagged with a uuid, will search editor for [MARKER]uuid, find linemarker corresponding to that line (or make one if there is none), then insert output in that line.
+Try again later if such a line doesn't exist.

+* [x] (0:15) Try out the above and see if it "feels" good, especially with the syncing that will automatically just work.

+* (0:10?) [x] (0:20) cm-sync-worksheets: correctly embed the uuid of each computation

+* (0:15?) [ ] cm-sync-worksheets: right after doing sync, need to search for any new [MARKER]uuid's and mark them (so user doesn't see them)

+PLAN:

+Can I store data in the output line that is synchronized across worksheets and invisible to user?
+YES!

+    - EXECUTE: message to local hub to execute cell with this id

+    - ALL output is via local hub modifying the master document's output line (via 1-line json), clients seeing that modification and interpreting it.

+0: meta information about this; json object; e.g., modes for cells.
+1: [start-cell-marker][uuid of cell]metadata[marker]contents of cells...
+       metadata = set of letters
+         - e = need to execute
+         - h = hide input
+         - o = hide output
+         -
+       use the metadata to specify that the cell is ready to run.
+.. more contents ..
+n: [output-marker][uuid of output] {}[output-sep]{}...[output-marker] <-- output goes here as json messages all on one line, separated by a marker; rendered by client.
+This is ONE CodeMirror marked text area.
+?: [start-marker][uuid of cell]contents of cells...
+.. more contents ..
+?: [output-marker]{} <-- output goes here as json messages all on one line ...

+[x] (0:18) Make a fairly complete plan to implement core of the above idea

+(0:20?) [x]  (0:48)local hub: when starting a codemirror session and file extension is sagews, *ensure* that a corresponding sage session is available.
+No need to reconnect or store an existing session, etc., since local hub *is* the lifetime of the session!

+--> (0:45?) [x] (2:45) local hub: support a new "execute" message, which takes uuid of cell as only input.
+This should probably be just combined with the sync message as an optional additional action, to avoid latency issues.
+Also, make client send this message on doing "shift-enter" (say).
+This will determine what code to execute, submit it to the sage process, delete existing output, create a new cell if necessary, etc.; all this will get pushed out via the sync system.
+Another optimization will be to wait up to 100ms (?) say for output messages and only complete the sync after applying them, so they are all sent back together immediately.
+NOTE: output messages do *not* need to have an id tag on them -- that would be wasteful.

+WAIT -- instead, we'll mark the document

+- (0:15?) [x] test/debug the above, which should work and allow for synchronized sessions with output appearing in all of them.
+Then plan further.

+PHASE 2: get something that works that is in `local_hub` (hence everywhere and synchronized)

+- (0:20?) [x] (0:40) do processing on client side of new input from server after sync (i.e., use mark text).
+- (0:20?) [x] (1:00) make it so that when localhub runs code, it deletes old output line and creates new output line --> - (0:20?) [ ] make it so that when localhub evaluates code, it sends it to sage process and also listens for results and puts them in the appropriate output cells (if they exist).
+- (0:25?) [ ] make it so client parses and renders any results appearing in output location, tracking what it has done so far.